 - Voluntary or First-Degree Involuntary Manslaughter (Special Victim): Class B felony, punishable by 5 to 15 years in prison

-- First-Degree Involuntary: Class C felony, 3 to 10 years in prison
+- First-Degree Involuntary: Class C felony, carrying 3 to 10 years in prison

-- Second-Degree Involuntary: (special victim): Class D felony, up to 7 years in prison
+- Second-Degree Involuntary (Special Victim): Class D felony, with a potential sentence of up to 7 years

-- Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison
+- Second-Degree Involuntary Manslaughter: Class E felony, punishable by up to 4 years in prison

-- Housing Challenges — Securing housing may become more difficult, as landlords in and around Bollinger County, MO often perform background checks.
+- Housing Issues — Securing housing may become more difficult, as landlords in and around Bollinger County, MO often perform background checks.
 Certain housing programs and assistance options may also be limited or unavailable.

 At Combs Waterkotte, our manslaughter defense attorneys in Bollinger County, MO take a disciplined, results-driven approach to every case.
 From day one, we prioritize protecting your rights, analyzing the evidence, and developing a defense strategy tailored to the specific facts of your situation.